 We’ll cover San Diego airport car rentals, how ride share works here, and a few other ways to get around town.

 You can save on tickets, tours, and hotels through my affiliations.
 If you make purchases through the links in this post, I may be compensated.

 San Diego Geography

 San Diego is spread out.
-It takes about 45 minutes to drive between LEGOLAND and Coronado at the southern end of San Diego where many people stay.
+It takes about 45 minutes to drive between LEGOLAND California and Coronado at the southern end of San Diego where many people stay.

 It’s about the maximum distance that most tourists travel.

 Here are a few other sample driving distances (without traffic, of course):

 - La Jolla to San Diego Airport: 25 minutes